Bowen-Guo/learn-kubeflow/mnist/README.md

-This is a example of Kubeflow pipeline.
+This is an example of Kubeflow pipeline.

 * train_component:
   * build_image.ps1: powershell script to build and push Docker image to Dockerhub